 The Northern Ireland Civil Service Art Collection came into being in 1963 when the then Prime Minister, Captain Terence O’Neill, proposed works of art to brighten up government offices.

 The purpose of the collection is to decorate government offices and public access areas of Northern Ireland government buildings.
-The collection now has about 1,700 works, valued in 2020 at over £2.5million.
+The collection now has over 1,800 works, valued in 2020 at over £2.5million.
 At any one time over 1,000 pieces are on loan, mostly in the Civil Service office estate.

 A selection of the art works can be viewed at Northern Ireland Civil Service art collection